kiabq/minesweeper-clone/README.md

 - From CLI, run ``` npm start ``` in installed directory.

 ## TODO
+- Fix Memory Leak caused by not cleaning up the useEffect() hook.
 - Finish ```<Rules />``` component
 - Update README.md
 - Add animations and styling